hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 .. index:: Simulation of polarized cross sections for intermediate particles

-In this chapter it is described how Sherpa can be used to simulate polarized cross sections for unstable intermediate state particles.
+This sections documents how Sherpa can be used to simulate polarized cross sections for unstable intermediate state particles.
-At the moment, only the simulation of polarized cross sections for massive vector bosons is supported.
+At the moment, only the simulation of polarized cross sections for massive vector bosons (VBs) is supported.
-Sherpa can simulate all polarized cross sections in one simulation run.
+Sherpa can simulate polarized cross sections of all possible polarization combinations in one simulation run.
 The polarized cross sections are handled during event generation and printed out as additional event weights similar to variation weights.

-By default, the cross sections for all polarization combinations of the intermediate particles are printed out.
-For massive vector bosons also all transverse weights are calculated automatically.
+By default, the cross sections for all polarization combinations of the intermediate particles are output.
+In addition to that, an additional weight is added describing the totaled interference between different polarizations of the current event.
+For massive VBs also all transversely polarized cross sections are calculated automatically.
+Sherpa supports two different definitions of transversely polarized cross sections, for details see section :ref:`Transversely polarized cross sections`.
-Beside this, user-specified weights can be determined which is described in section :ref:`Custom polarized cross sections`.
+Beside this, user-specified cross sections can be produced as described in section :ref:`Custom polarized cross sections`.
+Weight names for automatically provided cross sections have the form ``PolWeight_ReferenceSystem.particle1.polarization1_particle2.polarzation2...`` with ``+`` denoting right(plus)-, ``-`` left-handed (minus) and ``0`` longitudinal polarization.
+For a right(+)-handed :math:`\mathrm{W}^+` boson and left(-)-handed :math:`\mathrm{W}^+` boson
+in :math:`\mathrm{W}^+\mathrm{W}^+` scattering,
-Weight names for automatically provided weights have the form ``PolWeight_ReferenceSystem.particle1.helicity1_particle2.helicity2...`` e.g. for two W+-bosons PolWeight.W+.+_W+.-.
-Ordering of the particles in the weight name corresponds to Sherpa's internal particle ordering which can be read off from the ordering in the process printed out when Sherpa starts running.
+the weight name becomes PolWeight.W+.+_W+.-.
+The sequence of the particles in the weight name corresponds to Sherpa's internal particle ordering which can be obtained from the ordering in the process printed out when Sherpa starts running.
+The ``ReferenceSystem`` denotes the reference system which needs to be specified for an unambitious polarization defintion (cf. section :ref:`Reference system`).
+The totaled interference contribution is called ``PolWeight_ReferenceSystem.int``.

+Polarized cross sections in SHERPA can currently be calculated at fixed leading order, LO+PS and in merged calculations.
+Furthermore, polarized NLO QCD corrections on the VB production part (not on the decays) can be simulated approximately by neglecting effects of virtual corrections on polarization fractions.
+This is currently only possible on particle level using SHERPA's MC@NLO implementation for matching NLO hard matrix elements to the parton shower.
+Note that the resulting unpolarized prediction which is also used to compute the polarized cross sections from the polarization fractions contains all NLO QCD corrections.

-More details about the definition of polarization for intermediate vector bosons and the implementation can be found in     .
+More details about the definition of polarization for intermediate VBs and the implementation in Sherpa than covered by this manual entry can be found in     .

 .. contents::
    :local: